Single-Peakedness and Total Unimodularity: New Polynomial-Time Algorithms for Multi-Winner Elections: Chamberlin--Courant's Rule

 Now we leave the domain of dichotomous preferences, and consider the full generality of profiles of weak orders.
 The definition of Chamberlin--Courant's rule \shortcite{cha-cou:j:cc} is based on the notion of having a \emph{representative} in the elected committee: each voter is represented by their favourite candidate in the committee, and voters are happier with more preferred representatives.
 Let $\mathbf w \in \mathbb N^m$ be a (non-increasing) scoring vector; the standard choice for $\mathbf w$ are Borda scores: $\mathbf w = (m, m-1, \dots, 2, 1)$.
 Let $P = (\pref_1, \dots, \pref_n)$ be a profile.
 Then the objective value of a committee $W\subseteq C$ according to Chamberlin--Courant's rule is

 Chamberlin--Courant now returns any committee $W\subseteq C$ with $|W| = k$ that maximises this objective.

+Betzler et al.\ \shortcite{betzler2013computation} gave a dynamic programming algorithm solving this problem if preferences are single-peaked.
+We now give an alternative algorithm that has the advantage of being extensible to OWA-based rules, as we will see in the next section.

-The rule thus defined can be seen as a (non-metric) facility location problem: each candidate $c\in C$ is a potential facility location, we are allowed to open exactly $k$ facilities, and the distance between customers and facilities are determined through $\mathbf w$.
+Chamberlin--Courant can be seen as a (non-metric) facility location problem: each candidate $c\in C$ is a potential facility location, we are allowed to open exactly $k$ facilities, and the distance between customers and facilities are determined through $\mathbf w$.
 There is a standard integer programming formulation for this problem using binary variables $y_c$, denoting whether $c$ will be opened or not, and variables $x_{i,c}$, denoting whether facility $c$ will service voter $i$.
+However, this formulation is not totally unimodular, since it encodes the preferences in its objective function rather than in its constraints.

-We will need an alternative formulation based on maximising a number of \emph{points}.
-For expositional simplicity, let's take $\mathbf w$ to be Borda scores; other scoring rules can be obtained by weighting the points.
+To construct our alternative IP formulation, we need another definition of the Chamberlin--Courant objective function based on maximising a number of \emph{points}.
+For expositional simplicity, let us take $\mathbf w$ to be Borda scores; other scoring rules can be obtained by weighting the points.
 Here is another way of thinking about the objective value as defined above: each voter $i$ can earn a point for each \emph{rank} in $i$'s preference order: for every rank $r\in[m]$, $i$ earns the point $x_{i,r}$ if there is a committee member $c\in W$ with $\rank_i(c) \ge r$.
-Then the number of points obtained in total equals the objective values: if $i$'s favourite committee member is in rank $r$, then $i$ will earn precisely $w_r = m - r + 1$ points, namely the points $x_{i,r}, x_{i, r+1}, \dots, x_{i, m}$.
+Then the number of points obtained in total equals the objective value: if $i$'s favourite committee member is in rank $r$, then $i$ will earn precisely $w_r = m - r + 1$ points, namely the points $x_{i,r}, x_{i, r+1}, \dots, x_{i, m}$.
 This view suggests the following integer programming formulation, where we put $w_r' = w_r - w_{r-1}$ and $w_1' = w_1$.